-In modern Iran is a remarkable ancient site that has special significance for Bible students.
+In modern Iran there is a remarkable ancient site that has special significance for Bible students.
 Carved into the face of a mountain near the ancient Persian capital of Persepolis (the Persians had 4 capitals), are the tombs of 4 ancient kings.
 These kings once ruled the greatest empire the world had known up until that time, the empire of the Medes and the Persians.
+At its height, an astounding 44% of the worlds population was ruled by Persia making it the largest empire in history by share of population.
 These kings styled themselves as the “King of Kings”.
-These four kings are all mentioned in the Bible.
+Four of these kings are mentioned in the Bible.

-The place is called Naqsh-e Rustam.
-It is a royal necropolis (cemetery) for members of the Achaemenid dynasty, the rulers the Persian empire descended from Cyrus the Great.
-The great tombs are each carved high into the sheer cliff face.
-The facade of the tombs are sometimes called “Persian crosses, based on the shape they are each carved into.
-At the centre of each “cross” is a small entrance which opens into the kings burial chamber, wherein the king lay in a stone sarcophagus.
+The site is called Naqsh-e Rustam.
+It is a royal necropolis (cemetery) for members of the Achaemenid dynasty, the rulers the Persian empire founded by Cyrus the Great.
+The imposing tombs are each carved high into the sheer cliff face.
+The facade of the tombs are sometimes called “Persian crosses, based upon their shape.
 The horizontal part of the cross of each tomb’s facade is believed to be a replica of an entrance to the royal palace at Persepolis.
+At the centre of each “cross” is a small entrance which opens into the king’s burial chamber.
+Inside, the king lay in a large stone sarcophagus.

-From the left side of the picture, the tombs of:
+From the left side of the picture (above), are the tombs of:

 He appears to be the “Darius” referred to at Nehemiah 12:22.
 His real name was Ochus and he was an illegitimate son of Artaxerxes I. He gained power after deposing his half-brother Sogdianus who had murdered his half-brother Xerxes II (the only legitimate heir of Artaxerxes I).
 According to the not wholly reliable historian Ctesias, Xerxes II was murdered, “while he lay drunk in his palace”.
-Ochus (Darius II) on capturing Sogianus had him suffocated in ash, a means of execution where the victim is lowered into a pit full of ash where he gradually suffocates as he inhales the ash into his lungs.
-Not much else is known of his reign.
+Ochus (Darius II) upon capturing Sogianus had him suffocated in ash, a means of execution where the victim is lowered into a pit full of fine ash.
+Once lowered, the victim gradually suffocates as he inhales the ash into his lungs.
+Not much else is known of the reign of Darius II.

-Also know as Artaxerxes “Longimanus”, meaning “Long Handed” because his right hand was longer than his left.
-Artaxerxes I was the son of Xerxes I. He is referred to in the Bible at Ezra 7 and Nehemiah 2.
-He granted permission to his trusted cupbearer the faithful Hebrew Nehemiah to return to Jerusalem as its governor and to rebuild its walls and city gates.
-In addition he generously contributed silver and gold to the rebuilding of the Temple (Ezra 7: 12-23).
+Artaxerxes I was also known as Artaxerxes “Longimanus”, meaning “Long Handed” because his right hand was longer than his left.
+Artaxerxes I was the son of Xerxes I. He is referred to in the Bible at Ezra chapter 7 and Nehemiah chapter 2.
+Artaxerxes I granted permission to his trusted cupbearer the faithful Hebrew Nehemiah to return to Jerusalem as its governor and to rebuild the city walls and gates.
+In addition he generously contributed silver and gold for the rebuilding of the Temple of Jehovah (Ezra 7: 12-23).
 His reign was generally peaceful and it noteworthy for his tolerant policies towards the Jews.
 The ancient sources are silent on the cause of his death.